Serving the Metropolitan Area

 We are a great iniquity.

 Our higher educational institutions (as pass through graduates incapable of holding a job... if we hadn't already shipped most real jobs off to India or China or to the robots) are rotten with burned-out 60's losers who, admits Barbara Epstein of the arch-liberal History of Consciousness Board at Santa Cruz, warp little minds with politically correct identity politics as "their only point of leverage in a society with shrinking resources," and consider it an act of conscience to tear down a statue of Abraham Lincoln because… well, just because.

 "Personal piety has become an end in itself instead of the energy of social justice," contends the evangelical Christian Jim Wallis.

 Dirk Olin, as questioned the intensity of our culture of 'hate' in E. J. Dionne's "Why Americans Hate Politics", noted "...we seem more sedated than impassioned."
-Normally a good night's sleep's a fine thing... one awakens refreshed, ready to tackle problems, bring bacon home, slap fat in the fire, all those good American things as real men do before breakfast.
+Normally a good night's sleep's a fine thing... one awakens refreshed, ready to tackle problems, bring bacon home, slap fat in the fire, all those good American tasks as real men and women do before breakfast.
 Ours, however, has been a restless, enervating half-century of apnea-plagued somnambulism.